HEALING 70 YEARS OF ANXIETY WITH MEDITATION & PLANT MEDICINE

 9. Emotional Cleanse, 35:20

-When we are grounded we are able to come to a space to recognize and understand more clearly our “dragons”.
-We don’t want to run from or indulge with our discomforts, we simply want to identify and smooth out the areas of tension in the body.
+When we are grounded, we are able to come to recognize and understand more clearly our “dragons.”
+We don’t want to run from or indulge our discomforts, we simply want to identify and smooth out the areas of tension in the body.
 We first must feel safe within ourselves in order to feel safe in an external space.
+As I reminded Marcel,

 “After getting angry with myself, I was easily able to diffuse it by grounding myself with the meditation.”